 To: Heads Up – Vancouver and Okanagan

-From: Lisa Castle, AVP, Human Resources
+From: Lisa Castle, VP, Human Resources

-Re: Bargaining Bulletin #1 – Collective Bargaining – 2010
+Re: Bargaining Bulletin #1 – Collective Bargaining Update

-- CUPE 116 (main agreement) – expires March 31, 2010: Represents approximately 2,000 trades, food and custodial workers, parking attendants, engineering technicians, research assistants, campus security patrol, and a few clerical/secretarial positions at the Vancouver campus.
+- CUPE 116 (main agreement) – expires March 31, 2014.
+Represents approximately 2,000 trades, food and custodial workers, parking attendants, engineering technicians, research assistants, campus security patrol, and a few clerical/secretarial positions at the Vancouver campus.

-- CUPE 116 (Aquatic Centre) – expires December 31, 2010:Represents approximately 92 life guards/instructors at the Aquatic Centre at the Vancouver campus.
+- CUPE 116 (Aquatic Centre) – expires Dec.
+31, 2014.
+Represents approximately 157 life guards/instructors at the Aquatic Centre at the Vancouver campus.

-- CUPE 2950 (including Chan Centre) – expires March 31, 2010:Represents approximately 1,700 Clerical and Secretarial Workers and Library Assistants, as well as front of house and back of house staff at the Chan Centre at the Vancouver campus.
+- CUPE 2950 (including Chan Centre) – expires March 31, 2014.
+Represents approximately 1,650 Clerical and Secretarial Workers and Library Assistants, as well as front of house and back of house staff at the Chan Centre at the Vancouver campus.

-- IUOE 882 – expires March 31, 2010:Represents approximately 62 Maintenance and Shift Engineers in Building Operations at the Vancouver campus.
+- IUOE 882 – expires March 31, 2014.
+Represents approximately 69 Maintenance and Shift Engineers in Building Operations at the Vancouver campus.

-- UBC Faculty Association – expires June 30, 2010:Represents approximately 3,150 professors, instructors, lecturers, librarians, program directors (Continuing Studies) and sessional lecturers at both Vancouver and Okanagan campuses.
+- UBC Faculty Association – expires June 30, 2014.
+Represents 2,900 professors, instructors, lecturers, librarians and program directors (Continuing Studies), as well as 900 sessional faculty, at the Vancouver and Okanagan campuses.